Rating

 Jan Hus Monument

-The sculpture was made by Ladislav Saloun and was inspired by the works of the famous French sculptor Auguste Rodin.
-The statue depicts the persecution of the Czech nationalists and their reemergence 200 years later with the figure of Jan Hus at the center.
+The monument depicts the persecution of the Czech nationalists and their reemergence two hundred years later, with the imposing figure of Jan Hus at the center.